undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

     3    111, Samanta, Black, samanta.black@gmail.com
     4    222, Jerry, Smith, jerry.smith@gmail.com

 As you can see from the imaginary `employees.csv` file, the first raw stores the names of columns (in this case: ID, name, surname, and email).
-The remaining raws (2-4) contain data about each employee.
+Remaining raws (2-4) contain data about each employee.
 For instance, raw 3 holds data for an employee named Samanta Black whose ID is 111 and email is samanta.black@gmail.com.

 ## Advantage of CSV files
 You may wonder why would I choose CSV format over a database?
 The answer is simple: CSV files are smaller.

-Without going into much detail, databases ([SQLite](https://en.wikipedia.org/wiki/SQLite) in our case) are very efficient in storing, updataing and manipulating large amounts od data.
+Without going into much detail, databases ([SQLite](https://en.wikipedia.org/wiki/SQLite) in our case) are very efficient in storing, updating and manipulating large amounts od data.
 Therefore, they are a great choice for applications that require manipulating lots of data - for example our Taxonomy game.
 Sadly, because SQL-like databases are [binary files](https://en.wikipedia.org/wiki/Binary_file), they occupy much disk space and are hard to compress - nitty-gritty of this blog post.

-On the other hand, CSV files do not scale for larger datasets where frequent manipulation of data is required due to the slow retireval.
-However, at the cost of bad performance comes small file size and a variety of compression opportunitiesm.
+On the other hand, CSV files do not scale for larger datasets where frequent manipulation of data is required due to the slow retrival.
+However, at the cost of bad performance comes small file size and a variety of compression opportunities.

 Relative compactness of CSV format makes it ideal for our purpose.

 ## CSV and other formats
 The last "hi-tech" thing I'd like to discuss is why I chose CSV over other format such as [JSON](https://en.wikipedia.org/wiki/JSON).

-Seemingly, both CSV and JSON have their desiganted python libraries ([csv](https://docs.python.org/3/library/csv.html) and [json](https://docs.python.org/3/library/json.html) respectively) within [Python Standard Library](https://docs.python.org/3/library/) and share small size advantage (see [Advantage of CSV files](#advantage-of-csv-files)).
-So what differes them?
+Seemingly, both CSV and JSON have their own python libraries ([csv](https://docs.python.org/3/library/csv.html) and [json](https://docs.python.org/3/library/json.html) respectively) within [Python Standard Library](https://docs.python.org/3/library/) and share small size advantage (see [Advantage of CSV files](#advantage-of-csv-files)).
+So what differs them?

 First of all, CSV is arguably more human readable than JSON.
 I mean, take a look at the data example from [CSV files](#csv-files) rewritten in JSON: